hashicorp/terraform-provider-vsphere/website/docs/r/datacenter.html.markdown

 [docs-applying-tags]: /docs/providers/vsphere/r/tag.html#using-tags-in-a-supported-resource

-~> **NOTE:** Tagging support is unsupported on direct ESXi connections and requires vCenter 6.0 or higher.

 * `custom_attributes` - (Optional) Map of custom attribute ids to value strings to set for datacenter resource.
 See [here][docs-setting-custom-attributes] for a reference on how to set values